All Episodes

 They've already written what he's going to say, regardless of anything that might happen in that meeting.

-You know, say this this isn't a contest about who can do better in front of the press conference or try to embarrass each other.
+Say this isn't a contest about who can do better in front of the press conference or try to embarrass each other.

 It's about making myself very clear what the conditions are to get a better relationship with Russia.

-Because oh because Biden, when he went rogue on his own, took a face value Vladimir's proposal that he floated to extradite any U.S. ransom hackers to Russia in exchange for sending the Russian hackers like the colonial pipeline, like our meat industry to the U.S. And Biden immediately entertained the idea.
+The White House had to do a lot of cleanup yesterday after Biden saying, you know, the White House clarifying, no, Joe Biden won't be doing any prisoner swaps, cyber criminals with Moscow, because Biden, when he went rogue on his own, took at face value Vladimir's proposal that he floated to extradite any U.S. ransom hackers to Russia in exchange for sending the Russian hackers like the colonial pipeline, like our meat industry, to the U.S.

-And Biden said that he'd been briefed on the idea in flight and called it a potential sign of progress, only to have his own security advisor.
+And Biden said that he'd been briefed on the idea in flight and called it a potential sign of progress only to have his own security advisor.

 Note that the U.S. already holds hackers accountable.

-Now Putin is laughing.
+Now, Putin is laughing.

-I mean, Boris Johnson clearly, when he was corrected by Joe saying, Well, you need to introduce the South African president.
+I mean, Boris Johnson, clearly, when he was corrected by Joe saying, Well, you need to introduce the South African president.

-Uh, I already did Joe.
+I already did, Joe.

 And everybody starts laughing.